Learning Naturally Aggregated Appearance for Efficient 3D Editing: Experiments

-\textbf{Implementation details.} Our 3D editing pipeline involves a two-step process: training a per-scene reconstruction model and subsequent explicit edits on the canonical image $\phi_I$ for 3D scene editing.
-By default, we optimize a per-scene model for $60$k steps using the Adam optimizer~\cite{kingma2015adam} with an initial learning rate of $0.1$ for both the explicit 3D density grid $\phi_G$ and 2D canonical image $\phi_I$, and a learning rate of $0.001$ for the implicit projection field $P$ with learnable parameter $\phi_P$.
+Our pipeline involves a two-step process: 1) training a per-scene reconstruction model; 2) subsequent explicit edits on the canonical image $\phi_I$ for efficient 3D scene editing.

+\textbf{Training details.} By default, we optimize a per-scene model for $60$k steps using the Adam optimizer~\cite{kingma2015adam} with an initial learning rate of $0.1$ for both the explicit density grid $\phi_G$ and the canonical image $\phi_I$, and a learning rate of $0.001$ for the implicit projection field $P$ with learnable parameters $\phi_P$.
 All experiments are conducted and tested on a single RTX A6000 GPU.
-For further details and hyperparameters used in training different models, please refer to the supplementary materials.
+For other implementation details and hyperparameters, please see the supplementary materials.

+\textbf{Editing pipeline.} After we obtain the pre-trained model using our novel 3D representation, users can perform explicit edits as shown in~\cref{fig:editing} on the canonical image $\phi_I$ for various efficient 3D scene editing functionalities, such as scene stylization, instance segmentation, and texture editing.
+Our model can propagating the editing effects through the learned projection field $P$.
+Specifically, we utilize the prompt-guided \textit{ControlNet}~\cite{zhang2023controlnet} for scene stylization and \textit{Segment-anything (SAM)}~\cite{kirillov2023sam} for instance segmentation.
+As for texture editing, users are free to draw or write on the canonical image.